Build engaging stories for job interviews

 Savviest had a general understanding of its demographics, however we needed to better understand the types of users who would benefit from this platform.
 For this reason, we chose archetypes over personas.
 This helped us focus on key user needs.
 We used insights from the user and expert interviews to form our archetypes.

 There are a range of interview preparation platforms available.
 Some are specialised and others within a greater job search readiness platform.
 After evaluating these two areas, we learned platforms focused on questions or coaching.
-The idea of creating conversations and shaping your stories was not addressed.
+Shaping and practicing your stories (a concept between Prep and Improve) was not addressed.

 I find that interactive training is more beneficial.
 The ideas resonate better and they take more away.